 As many of you know, in 2011 I suffered sudden unexplained hearing loss in both ears, aka Sensorineural Hearing Loss.
-Needless to say, it was and is a terrifying time for me, and one no one could/can explain - it just happens I'm told by doctors.
-I've been to see the best (short of John's Hopkins), been tested, had MRI's and Ultrasounds, and given steroid injections directly into the ear.
-This past year, I finally broke down and purchased hearing aids (a cost no one should have to bear), which have thankfully improved not only my hearing, but my place in society.
-As I continue on my journey into the unknown - if I will continue to lose hearing - I would greatly appreciate if you could contribute to this walk, and to an organization who is dedicated to finding a cure!
+Needless to say, it was a terrifying time for me, and no one could/can explain - it just happens I'm told by doctors.
+I've been to see the best (short of John's Hopkins), been tested, had MRI's and Ultrasounds, and was given steroid injections directly into the ear.
+I suffered from tinnitus whichi I felt if it got worse, I could not put up with it.
+This past year, I finally broke down and purchased hearing aids as I was tired of pretending I could hear a conversation, which have thankfully improved not only my hearing, but my place in society.
+Additionally, most of the tinnitus has subsided.
+As I continue on my frightening journey into the unknown - if I will continue to lose hearing - I would greatly appreciate if you could contribute to this walk, and to an organization who is dedicated to finding a cure!

 The Hearing Loss Association of America (HLAA) Walk4Hearing increases awareness about hearing loss, helps to eradicate the stigma associated with it, and raises funds to provide information and support for people with hearing loss.
 Since 2006, the Walk4Hearing has raised more than $12 million and has become the largest walk for hearing loss taking place in cities across the United States.

 We walk because hearing loss is a public health issue third in line after heart disease and arthritis.